NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Evaluations Following Initial Diagnosis

-To establish the extent of disease in an individual diagnosed with pantothenate kinase-associated neurodegeneration (PKAN), the following evaluations are recommended:
+To establish the extent of disease in an individual diagnosed with pantothenate kinase-associated neurodegeneration (PKAN), the following are recommended if they have not already been completed:

 • Neurologic examination for dystonia, rigidity, choreoathetosis, and spasticity, including evaluation of ambulation and speech